Mariners vs. White Sox Player Props Betting Odds

-Player prop betting options for Ty France, Luis Robert and others are available in the Seattle Mariners-Chicago White Sox matchup at T-Mobile Park on Friday, starting at 10:10 PM ET.
+Player props are available for Ty France and Luis Robert, among others, when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!